vda-lab/vda-lab.github.io/README.md

 #### Making changes to a course
 Just make the changes in the subdirectory of the course within the `public_html` project.
 Then `git add`, `git commit` and `git push` to the `public_html` repository.
 At this point, the changes will not be in the course-specific repo yet.

+#### Pushing those changes to the course-specific repository

+`git subtree push --prefix teaching/i0u19a/ i0u19a master`